allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
-    * :heavy_exclamation_mark: TODO: add items in the A category for deadlines
+    * :heavy_exclamation_mark: TODO: add items in the U category for deadlines

 * Unacceptable Conduct (U):
   * Members shall not